thomasbad/SampleTextAdventure/README.md

 # SampleTextAdventure
-Homework for creating Android Game With Android Studio in Java
+Homework for creating Android Game With Android Studio in Java, do experiment with XML and Android studio interactive